No easy way out for Assange holed up in embassy

 Asked via Twitter by Britain's Guardian newspaper whether she was on the hook, socialite Jemima Khan tweeted back: "Yes.
 I had expected him to face the allegations.
 I am as surprised as anyone by this."
 Khan declined to say how much she had paid.

-Assange, whose unpredictable behavior and love of the limelight have cost him the support of some former friends and colleagues, lost a long-running legal battle last week to avoid extradition from Britain to Sweden.
+Assange, whose unpredictable behaviour and love of the limelight have cost him the support of some former friends and colleagues, lost a long-running legal battle last week to avoid extradition from Britain to Sweden.

 His 11th-hour decision to seek refuge in the embassy was more reminiscent of Cold War espionage dramas than the British legal process.
 The dramatic move drew widespread criticism.